zedlopez/ifm/The Recipe Book.md

 - [Liquids] for a resolution of this bottle-of-wine issue.
 - [Memory and Knowledge] for a way to refer to characters whom the player knows about but who aren't currently in the room.
 - [Clarification and Correction] for ways to improve guesses about what the player means.
-- [Alternatives To Standard Parsing] for several esoteric variations on the default behavior, such as accepting adverbs anywhere in the command, and scanning the player's input for keywords.
+- [Alternatives To Standard Parsing] for several esoteric variations on the default behaviour, such as accepting adverbs anywhere in the command, and scanning the player's input for keywords.

 ## Using the Player's Input